MATLAB Compiler™ lets you share MATLAB® programs as standalone applications.

 All applications created with MATLAB Compiler use the MATLAB Runtime, which enables royalty-free deployment to users who do not need MATLAB.
 You can package the runtime with the application, or have your users download it during installation.

-The following example shows a general approach on how to build MATLAB stand-alone applications from scripts.
+How to build MATLAB stand-alone applications from scripts.

 On Cori over NX: